 * “No” “Yes” “No” “Yes” ‘Spongebob, when are you gonna learn that no means yes?‘

 * “I’m gonna throw you out the window now” “What?
 Auuggghhhhh!”

 * “It’s heading to OsCorp, and your daughter’s there right now.
 You have to let me go”.

 * What part of you hold your fire did you not understand, you moron?

 * James Horner’s score during the crane swinging scene is absolute perfection.

-* It’s sad to think this is the last time Gwen saw her daddy alive, and she was worried about Peter at the time.
+* It’s so sad to think their run-in outside of OsCorp the last time Gwen saw her daddy alive, and she was worried about Peter at the time.

 * “I was wrong about you, Peter.
 The city needs you.
 Here.
 You’re gonna need this.
 You’re gonna make enemies, people will get hurt.
 Sometimes people closest to you.
 So I want you to promise me something, okay?
 Leave Gwen out of it.
 Promise me that.
 Huh?
 You promise me”.

 * “Don’t make promises you can’t keep, Mr. Parker”.
 “Yeah, but those are the best kind” And just like that, the Grim Reaper grinned with anticipation.